lolmaus/config-store/README.md

 MySettingsSchema.parse(undefined); // => {menuExpanded: true, darkeTheme: false}
 ```

-Here's an example of a schema that accepts `null`:
+Here's an example of a schema that can handle a `null` or `undefined` initial value:

 ```ts
 const MySettingsSchema = z.preprocess(